EdgarHovhann1syan/seaHorizonDetection/README.md

    mkdir build
    cd build

-6. Generate the Makefild using CMake cmake ..
+6. Generate the Makefild using CMake: cmake ..

 7. Build the project: